 It’s squash season and I’m ready!
-This Maple Pecan Roasted Acorn Squash is one of my favorite fall comfort foods.
+This Maple Pecan Roasted Acorn Squash is one of the best roasted acorn squash recipes ever.
+It’s certainly one of my favorite fall comfort foods.

 It’s sweet and salty, nutty and warm.
 Bonus, it’s also about as easy as easy gets.
 Seriously, if you need a side dish that requires no fuss, this is it.
 It’s basically 3 steps: slice in half, fill the middle with goodness, bake.